Kanatoko/MCP/README.md

 How to implement your parser
 -------------------------
-Your class need to implement the 'net.jumperz.io.multicore.MParser' interface like below.
+Your class needs to implement the 'net.jumperz.io.multicore.MParser' interface like below.

 ```Java
 public class UpperCase